Amazon Linux 2 FAQs

-Similar to its predecessor, Amazon Linux 2 supports the latest Amazon Elastic Compute Cloud (Amazon EC2) instance features and includes packages that enable easy integration with AWS.
+Similar to Amazon Linux AMI, Amazon Linux 2 supports the latest Amazon Elastic Compute Cloud (Amazon EC2) instance features and includes packages that enable easy integration with AWS.
 It is optimized for use in Amazon EC2 with a latest and tuned Linux kernel version.
 As a result, many customer workloads perform better on Amazon Linux 2.
-Amazon Linux 2 offers long-term support for a duration of five years with security and ongoing maintenance updates.
-Amazon Linux 2 is available for use on-premises.
-This allows developers to build and test applications from their local development environments.
+Amazon Linux 2 offers will be supported until June 30, 2023 with security and maintenance updates.
+Amazon Linux 2 is available as on-prem virtual machine images allowing local development and test.

 Q. Which workloads or use cases are supported with Amazon Linux 2?

-Amazon Linux 2 is suited for a wide variety of virtualized and container-based workloads such as web and desktop applications, open source and proprietary databases, data analytics, line-of-business applications, web and desktop applications, and more in production contexts.
+Amazon Linux 2 is suited for a wide variety of virtualized and containerized workloads such as databases, data analytics, line-of-business applications, web and desktop applications, and more in production contexts.
 It is also available for use on EC2 Bare Metal Instances as both a bare metal OS and a virtualization host.

 Q. What are the core components of Amazon Linux 2?

-- Updated kernel tuned for performance on Amazon EC2.
+- A Linux kernel tuned for performance on Amazon EC2.

-Q. How is Amazon Linux 2 different from its predecessors?
+Q. How is Amazon Linux 2 different from Amazon Linux AMI?

-The significant differences between Amazon Linux 2 and its predecessors are:
+The primary differences between Amazon Linux 2 and Amazon Linux AMI are:

-- It is available as a virtual machine image for on-premises development and testing.
+- Amazon Linux 2 is available as virtual machine images for on-premises development and testing.

-- It includes systemd service and systems manager as opposed to System V init system.
+- Amazon Linux 2 provides the systemd service and systems manager as opposed to System V init system in Amazon Linux AMI.

-- It includes new versions of the kernel, C library, compiler, and tools.
+- Amazon Linux 2 comes with an updated Linux kernel, C library, compiler, and tools.

-- It provides the ability to install additional software packages through the Extras mechanism.
+- Amazon Linux 2 provides the ability to install additional software packages through the extras mechanism.